telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 * [Reporting issues and contact information](#section8)

 ##<a name="section1"></a>Introduction
-This document describes how `Sinfonier` can consume stored context information from [Orion](http://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker).
+This document describes how Sinfonier can consume historic context information handled by [Orion](http://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker) and stored by Cygnus.

-The purpose is consuming information with `Sinfonier`. `Orion` has context information that could be useful, but we need a way to connect both elements.
-The use of `Cygnus` and `Kafka`, for traslate and storage the information in a data structure, show the connection between `Orion` and `Sinfonier`.
+The purpose is consuming information with Sinfonier.
+Orion has context information that could be useful, but we need a way to connect both elements.
+The deployment of Cygnus and Kafka, for translating and storing the information in a data structure, implements the connection between Orion and Sinfonier.

 [Top](#top)
 ##<a name="section2"></a>Architecture
-The architecture for feeding `Sinfonier` needs some elements as shown in next image:
+The architecture for feeding Sinfonier needs some elements as shown in next image:

 ![architecture][Architecture]

-The objective of this architecture is get a processed information from `Orion` to `Sinfonier`, using `Cygnus` for translate and `Kafka` for store the information that will be consumed.
+The objective of this architecture is get a processed information from Orion to Sinfonier, using Cygnus for translate and Kafka for store the information that will be consumed.

-In next paragraphs all the needed configuration will be described in order to know how it works.
+There are two ways to run the architecture:
+* All components in the same machine.
+* All components in a distributed fashion.

 [Top](#top)

 ##<a name="section3"></a>Orion contextBroker
 First of all, [Orion](https://github.com/telefonicaid/fiware-orion/blob/develop/doc/manuals/admin/install.md) must be installed in the system.
-In addition, `Orion` needs `MongoDB` for storage, so must be installed too.
+In addition, Orion needs MongoDB for storage, so must be installed too.

-`Orion` have context information that it's going to be translated through `Cygnus` to `Kafka`.
-Context information is stored in `Entities` with `Attributes`.
+Orion handles context information which is stored as `entities` holding `attributes`.

-This structure allow to subscribe to entities for wait the changes in them.
-Once subscribed all changes are sent to `Cygnus` through a specific port (set in subscription curl).
+This structure allows to subscribe to `entities` and wait for changes in them.
+Once subscribed all changes are sent to Cygnus through a specific port (set in subscription curl).
 Same as subscribing, unsubscription is possible if you don't need more changes or if a new subscription is required to another entity.
-All these procedures use `curl` for transferring some data to `Orion` in `JSON` format.

 Let's write an example of use creating a new entity with attributes and a subscription to it.
 Follow the general procedure below for create this entity and receive changes in its values.